xiaoyinshuang/xiaoyinshuang.github.io/_pages/about.md

 News
 ------
+- [05/2024] &nbsp;&nbsp; I'm thrilled to announce that I successfully defended my Ph.D. on 05/09/2024!
+Heartfelt thanks to everyone who has been part of this incredible journey!
+- [05/2024] &nbsp;&nbsp; Served as a reviewer for [IDETC-CIE 2024](https://event.asme.org/IDETC-CIE)
+- [04/2024] &nbsp;&nbsp; Served as a reviewer for [IDETC-CIE 2024](https://event.asme.org/IDETC-CIE)
+- [03/2024] &nbsp;&nbsp; I was invited to deliver my concluding internship presentation at [Ford](https://www.ford.com/)
 - [01/2024] &nbsp;&nbsp; Served as a reviewer for [CSER 2024](https://cser.info/cser2023/cser2024/)
 - [11/2023] &nbsp;&nbsp; Presented our [recent work](/files/abstract4.pdf) at [CESUN 2023](https://cesun.org/)
 - [11/2023] &nbsp;&nbsp; Served as a volunteer for [CESUN 2023](https://cesun.org/)